 +1 DEX or CON

-⤠short, pointy ears⤠1 visual feature that fits their respective parentage⤠natural skin colours
+| 1 visual feature that fits their respective parentage | any eye colour | unnatural skin colours | |

-⤠neon colours⤠unnatural skin colours⤠more than one pair of ears⤠more than 1 visual feature that fits their respective parentage
+| more than 1 visual feature that fits their respective parentage |

 Uncommon